 You won't be able to designate a different admin project after making your initial selection.
 Changing which project is your admin project can break your Ads Data Hub account.
 As such, it's critical that you designate a permanent Google Cloud project as your admin project when setting up your account.
 Additionally, anticipate any upcoming changes in your organization (such as naming conventions) that may require changing your admin project.

 Sample Google Cloud project configurations

 Most users can use a single project (the default setup) that handles all functionality.
 This includes input and output data.
 This is the recommended setup, as introducing more projects creates additional complexity and overhead.
-However, if you’re worried that the single project setup won’t meet your needs, work with your Google representative to determine what structure will work best.
+However, if the single project setup won't meet your needs, work with your Google representative to determine what structure will work best.